 Brendan Lantz received his Ph.D. from The Pennsylvania State University.
-He was a Bureau of Justice Statistics Graduate Research Fellow and a Penn State Graduate Fellow.
-His research interests focus on co-offending and group crime, social networks, violence, and hate crime.
+His research interests focus on co-offending, social networks, violence, and hate crime.
+He was a Bureau of Justice Statistics Graduate Research Fellow and a Penn State Graduate Fellow, and his recent publications have appeared in Justice Quarterly, Criminal Justice and Behavior, Criminology & Public Policy, and Journal of Interpersonal Violence.

 2017.
 “A Networked Boost: Burglary Co-Offending and Repeat Victimization Using a Network Approach” Crime & Delinquency, 63(9): 1066-1090.

 2017.
 “The Relationship Between Co-Offending, Age, and Experience Using a Sample of Adult Burglary Offenders” Journal of Developmental and Life-Course Criminology, 3(1): 76-97.